 Types of Inguinal Hernias

-Naturally, before moving forward with an inguinal hernia repair, it is very important determine what type of inguinal hernia you have.
+Naturally, before moving forward with an inguinal hernia repair, it is essential to determine what type of inguinal hernia you have.

 Even an experienced surgeon can have difficulty determining from a physical examination what type of hernia the patient has.
-In that case, an ultrasound can be very helpful.
-The ultrasound should be done while the patient is standing and with the patient increasing the intra-abdominal pressure with a valsalva maneuver.
+In that case, a standing ultrasound with a Valsalva maneuver.

 The photo below represents the inguinal anatomy:

 Type 1: Indirect Inguinal Hernia

 The first type of inguinal hernia is an indirect inguinal hernia or sometimes called a congenital inguinal hernia.
 This type of hernia develops because the testicle needs a hole in the abdominal wall to allow the testicle to pop out of the pelvis and then drop down into the scrotum just before a young man is born.
 After the testicle passes through the hole in the abdominal wall, that natural hole is supposed close.
 If the hole does not close, then at a later date, the hole can dilate and allow intestines to slide out through the hole and create a bulge under the skin.
 On physical examination, the bulge follows the spermatic cord, and the bulge starts lateral the epigastric vessels.